 Prolonged Thumb Sucking Can Cause Problems.

 Sucking is a normal baby reflex.
 It helps babies feel secure and happy and helps them learn about their world.
-Dr. Casey Lynn adds, "Prolonged thumb sucking may cause problems with proper growth of the mouth and the alignment of teeth.
+Dr. Mark Dawoud adds, "Prolonged thumb sucking may cause problems with proper growth of the mouth and the alignment of teeth.
 It also can cause changes in the roof of the mouth."
 Children should be encouraged to discontinue their sucking habits by 4 years of age.

 Your children depend on you to provide the proper example, tools, and resources for their oral health.
 Do learn as much as possible about the development of their teeth and the best ways to maintain a happy and healthy smile.
 Our pediatric dentists are always happy to help guide you and to give your child more awareness and enthusiasm for their oral hygiene.
 Visit us on Facebook often for additional facts and blog posts.